thomastschurtschenthaler/electrico/README.md

 When Electrico is started in debug mode, it opens a browser dev tools window for the 'node backend' where debugging takes place.
 Also all GUI windows are shown with dev tools.

-To start Electrionico without dev tools, run
+To start Electrico without dev tools, run

 	cargo run --release